$214,662Average Value$156Average Price per Sq Ft0Homes For Sale

 Two miles from Interstate 41

-Big-box stops and walkable small businesses
+Big-box stops and small businesses within walking distance

-Living within a couple miles of Interstate 41 means Sacred Heart residents are close to the thoroughfare’s offerings, including a Walmart Supercenter and Fleet Farm.
+Living within a couple of miles of Interstate 41 means Sacred Heart residents are close to the thoroughfare’s offerings, including a Walmart Supercenter and Fleet Farm.
 Big-box shops like Aldi, Target and Pick ‘n Save are 2 miles south, neighboring casual eats and retailers like Petco and Goodwill.
-But coffee, donuts and sandwiches are within walking distance at Thunderbird Bakery & Café, a new addition to the intersection of 6th Avenue and Knapp Street.
+But coffee, donuts and sandwiches are within walking distance at Thunderbird Bakery & Café, a new addition to the intersection of Sixth Avenue and Knapp Street.
 Originally a vendor at the Oshkosh Farmer’s Market, Thunderbird opened its first brick-and-mortar bake shop in 2023.
 Jeff’s on Rugby attracts happy hour regulars throughout the week, serving pub grub in the form of burgers and fresh fish sandwiches.
 “The owner is a fantastic chef,” Brehmer says.
 “It’s a great neighborhood restaurant that cares about the community with regular patrons and great reviews.”

 An OfficeMax near Sacred Heart is a handy stop for school and home office supplies.